 - have applied for or approached us for a variation in those obligations on the grounds of hardship whether as result of receiving a notice or statement from us or otherwise.

 In the course of you applying for a variation in repayment terms on the grounds of hardship, or us otherwise considering such a variation, we may collect from you or from other sources information about illness, unemployment or other reasonable causes of hardship.
-This will, most likely, be “sensitive information” under Australian Privacy Law.
+This will, in some cases, be “sensitive information” under Australian Privacy Law.

-We will only collect sensitive information that is relevant to consideration of a variation in your repayment terms on the grounds of hardship.
+We will only collect personal and/or sensitive information that is relevant to consideration of a variation in your repayment terms on the grounds of hardship.
 Such information may include:

 - health information about you or another member of your family;

 - the reasons for your current financial position or that of your business;

 - other matters relevant to consideration of a variation to the terms of repayment of your commercial credit and which are not otherwise usually collected by us as personal information or commercial credit information

 We will only collect, use, hold and disclose your sensitive information for the following purposes and in the following ways to: